 Your personal brand is the message that you share about yourself—who you are, what's important to you and the way that people perceive that message.
 You may be known as a creative risk-taker, always on the forefront of new developments or as a data-driven creative, leveraging information to provide consistent, rational takes.
 It's all up to you.
 Your personal brand is your signpost that says, "this is me".

 Why is personal branding important?

 Having a strong personal brand means that you instantly conjure up a vivid image of yourself—to both those who know you, and those who freshly discover you—and, best of all, it's an image of your choosing.
 It allows you to become a visible character within your field—helping to attract new clients and collaborators.
-Having a strong personal brand is also the first step in becoming a "thought leader".

 With the overwhelming amount of experts (and expert content) in the world, a strong personal brand is a way of standing out from the crowd and carving a niche (more on that later).